 - Is there room for growth?

 - Do I need specific training or certification?

 Make sure your chosen career area is on the ARWB Occupations List (PDF) and that the school and training program you want to attend is on the Georgia Eligible Training Provider List.
+Review the list of training providers with current ARWB participants.
 Check the recent performance review (PDF) for the school you are considering to assure they are not on hold for new customers due to low performance measures.
 Download the Training Program Research Form (PDF) for comparison of schools and review the training considerations (PDF) as you select your career goal and your training provider.